randomouscrap98/haloo3d/README.md

 It renders into a 16 bit buffer of A4R4G4B4, which you can do whatever you want with.

+This library is being developed on an old core 2 duo, so that's the performance target.

 ## Structure

 The main library handles all the 3D tasks and is provided by just